 Transparency International’s 2015 Exporting Corruption report indicates that about half of the OECD antibribery convention countries have failed to prosecute any foreign bribery cases since 1999.

-Nine countries with 12.6 percent of world exports have only limited enforcement, and twenty countries with 20.5… Continue Reading
+Nine countries with 12.6 percent of world exports have only limited enforcement, and twenty countries with 20.5 percent of world exports have little or no enforcement.… Continue Reading

 Does the prohibition on facilitating payments correlate with higher levels of corruption?
 A question revisited